 The ability to listen, not just hear

 Luckily, this is something that you can gauge as early as the interviewing stage.
-Does the candidate really listen to and answer your questions, or are they merely waiting for their turn to speak again?
+Does the customer support candidate really listen to and answer your questions, or are they merely waiting for their turn to speak again?

 Resilience and positivity when things go wrong